7 Poor Working Conditions that Hurt Employee Productivity

-If your organization is experiencing erosion of productivity and workforce engagement or a higher than normal churn rate, there's a good chance at least one of these poor working conditions is standing in your way.
+If your organization is experiencing erosion of employee productivity and workforce engagement or a higher than normal churn rate, there’s a good chance at least one of these poor working conditions is standing in your way.

 While compensation packages are important, the breakdown is likely stemming from something much deeper — more emotional than pecuniary.
 Yet the impact on the enterprise is almost entirely financial.
 Not only does the loss of an employee equate to 30 to 50 percent of their annual salary, you stand to lose top talent to your competitors.

-Talk with your leadership team and your employees to identify their biggest roadblocks to productivity.
+Talk with your leadership team and your employees to identify their biggest roadblocks to employee productivity.
 Once you have a better idea of the problem, you can begin to address it.
 Here are a few steps to improve poor working conditions and supercharge employee productivity: